deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_1/result_edc_vc.md

 ### Results
 #### Assessment

+- [X] Upload a new policy
+- [X] Assign a policy to a sharing agreement
+- [X] Delete a policy
+- [X] Re-use an uploaded policy
+- [ ] Persist uploaded policies (Impossible to test with the current testbed setup)

 [TODO] Describe the assessment results (qualitative results), if applicable.
 Include screenshots, logs, etc, if necessary.

 #### Measured results